mattvenn/turtleprize/lesson-3.md

 # Introduction

 In the 2nd lesson, students learnt more about Python, including how to implement loops and use variables.
-We also covered Sabotage, a game to improve resilience to syntax errors.

 # Learning objectives

+* Improve resilience to syntax errors.
 * Students will learn some more advanced graphical techniques.
 * Students will learn about conditionals.
 * Students will learn to find documentation on libraries using the internet.